NicholasBerryman/ArduinoClassResources/CodeInformation.md

 Function creation is complicated and beyond the scope of this document, so this section will cover function use.
 * **Syntax**
 	*  **Calling**
 		* Functions in C++ may be *called*.
 When a function is *called* then the code within that function is executed before any code after the function call is  executed.
+This code is often hidden from the person using the function (normally in some other file somewhere)
 		* Functions may be given *parameters*. *Parameters* are the pieces of data that functions use
 		* <*function name*> ( <*parameters*> );
 			* **int** x; (Creates a variable called *x*, storing integers)
 			* **bool** trueOrFalse; (Creates a variable call *trueOrFalse*, storing boolean values)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzODUyOTE3MCwtMTY3OTY3OTI4MV19
+eyJoaXN0b3J5IjpbLTE0ODE3MTM4MzgsLTE2Nzk2NzkyODFdfQ
+==
 -->